GeorgeVern/GeorgeVern.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-#Write your biography here.
+# Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
-You can put a picture in, too. #The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+You can put a picture in, too. # The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 I am a first year Ph.D student at the Electrical Engineering department at [EPFL](https://www.epfl.ch/en/).
+I am also a Research Assistant at [HEIG-VD](https://heig-vd.ch/).

+I am interested in machine translation and multilingual natural language processing.
+I am also interested in efficiency either in the form of models (transfer learning) or in the form of data (active learning).

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.